It’s now only a couple of days until things at BIBA 2019 get sta...

 - Participants (or their dependents) demanding compensation The reputation damage and business interruption when dealing with claims can be disastrous, which is why is it essential that you partner with a specialist broker with dedicated resources to respond when things don’t go to plan.

-How Servca can help you
+How Servca can help you with clinical trial insurance

 We have extensive specialist healthcare experience in arranging Clinical Trials insurance globally with direct access to Lloyd’s of London for the competitive placement of your insurance requirements, backed with specialist support and claims handling.
 Our coverage limits vary from £1m to £100m, subject to your specific requirements and exposures.